Three-tier lookup

 Failure modes

 • RPC unavailable.
-Tier2LookupClient swallows fetch errors and falls through to the policy fork.
-The SDK degrades to two-tier behavior; cache hits still work, novel threats still go to TEE under verify.
+The Tier-2 lookup swallows fetch errors and falls through to the policy fork.
+The SDK degrades to two-tier behavior; cache hits still work, novel threats still reach CRE under verify.

 See also